skyctl-space/skyctl/README.md

 SkyCTL is an application designed for astrophography enthusiasts that allows to control multiple astophography setups remotely.
 It's completely open-source and has the following objectives:

 - Multiplatform: Windows, Mac and Linux support.
+All platform supports native amd64/x86_64 and arm64/aarch64 builds.
 Support for mobile devices is possible but not in scope.
 - Multi-target: capable of controlling remote setups over different protocols: Indi, ALPACA, ASIAIR, Seestar, etc. An objective is to easily allow integrations by new platforms.
 - Desktop Integration: Enable pipeline of image data directly over with other post-processing tools like Siril and PixInsight.
 - Quality: unlike most open source projects around astronomy we want to deliver the code with quality and minimizing regressions, so we implement a from the beggining automated test suites.